HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/portal_admin_tools/WebSphere_Integrated_Solutions_Console.md

 ## Default URLs

-During the configuration process, default URLs are required to access different administration user interfaces.
+During the configuration process, you might need the following URLs to access different administration user interfaces.

-Use the following default URLs, to access the HCL WebSphere® Integrated Solutions Console and the Configuration Wizard:
+Use the following default URLs to access the HCL WebSphere® Integrated Solutions Console and the Configuration Wizard:

 -   **WebSphere® Integrated Solutions Console**